nespinoza/juliet/docs/tutorials/rvfits.rst

 .. figure:: corner-2planet.png
    :alt: Corner plot for results for the 2-planet fit.

-Best-fit period of this second planet is at 4.76 days: just like in the paper!
-The semi-amplitudes mostly agree as well.
+Best-fit period of this second planet is at 4.76 days --- this is slightly off with the value cited in the paper (which is :math:`4.78503 \pm 0.0005`), we will touch on this "mistery" in the :ref:`jointfits` tutorial.
+The semi-amplitudes mostly agree with the values in the paper.
 Judging from the errorbars, it seems there still is *some* unexplained variance in the data.
 Could it be an additional planet?
-Let us try fitting an extra planet --- this time we will try a larger prior for the period of this third signal, going all the way from 1 to 40 days, which is about half the observing window for the FEROS and HARPS observations, which are the most constraining
+Let us try fitting an extra planet --- this time we will try a larger prior for the period of this third signal, going all the way from 1 to 40 days, which is about half the observing window for the FEROS and HARPS observations, which are the most constraining ones:
-ones:

 .. code-block:: python